Black Hole of Calcutta

 The Black Hole of Calcutta was a dungeon in Fort William, Calcutta, measuring 14 × 18 ft, in which troops of Siraj-ud-Daulah, the Nawab of Bengal, held British prisoners of war on the night of 20 June 1756.
 John Zephaniah Holwell, one of the British prisoners and an employee of the East India Company said that, after the fall of Fort William, the surviving British soldiers, Indian sepoys, and Indian civilians were imprisoned overnight in conditions so cramped that many people died from suffocation and heat exhaustion, and that 123 of 146 prisoners of war imprisoned there died.

-Some modern historians believe that 64 prisoners were sent into the Hole, and that 43 died there.
-Some historians put the figure even lower, to about 18 dead, while questioning the veracity of Holwell's account itself.

 Background

 Fort William was built to safeguard the East India Company’s trade in Calcutta, the chief city of the Bengal Presidency.
 In 1756, amid rising tensions with the French East India Company due to the global Seven Years’ War, the British began strengthening the fort’s defenses.
 Siraj ud-Daulah, the Nawab of Bengal, ordered both the British and French to cease fortification work, wary of European encroachment.
 The French complied, but the British continued, prompting the Nawab’s ire and contributing to the subsequent conflict.

 In consequence to that British indifference to his authority, Siraj ud-Daulah organised his army and laid siege to Fort William.
 In an effort to survive the battle, the British commander ordered the surviving soldiers of the garrison to escape, yet left behind 146 soldiers under the civilian command of John Zephaniah Holwell, a senior bureaucrat of the East India Company who had been once a military surgeon.

 The desertions of Indian sepoys made the British defence of Fort William ineffective and it fell to the siege of Bengali forces on 20 June 1756.
 The British officers and merchants based in Calcutta were rounded up by the forces loyal to Siraj ud-Daulah and forced into a dungeon known as the "Black Hole".